AMartins87/mythos/README.md

 1. When I returned after my study break I had to reinstall all the Django libraries and packages which I have all successfully installed.
 I had to contact Tutor Support as I wasn't sure where the issue was.
 It was a very simple fix - I forgot to recreate a new *env.py* file.
-2. When trying to open up the browser with command *python3 manage.py runserver*, there was an error coming up.
+2. When trying to open up the browser with the command *python3 manage.py runserver*, there was an error coming up.
 As I haven't made any changes since I worked on the project the previous night and all worked then, I decided to contact **Tutor Support** as the error was completely unknown to me.
 Again this was an easy fix, as Heroku has run updates and I had to only copy over a new **DATABASE_URL** into my *env.py* file.

     ![Bug image 1](media/images/bug_4jul.JPG)

-3. After creating a model for adding posts and installing ckeditor, I tried to migrate but it was coming up with an error messages and my page has crashed as well.
+3. After creating a model for adding posts and installing ckeditor, I tried to migrate but it was coming up with an error message and my page has crashed as well.
     - I reverted all migrations I made till this point, using a command *./manage.py migrate blog zero*, then I proceeded with *python manage.py makemigrations > python manage.py migrate* and all was ok then.

         ![Bug image 2](media/images/browser_error.png)